rohitraj22/prisma-backend/README.md

 FastAPI + MongoDB backend for serving the latest factsheet snapshot of the **Spring Street Prisma** fund.

-The project has two main parts:
+This repository has two runtime components:
-- `etl.py`: fetches live market data with `yfinance`, builds a daily snapshot, and upserts it into MongoDB.
+- `etl.py` - pulls live market data, computes snapshot metrics (NAV + exposures), and stores the result in MongoDB
-- `main.py`: exposes a REST API to retrieve the latest factsheet snapshot for a fund.
+- `main.py` - serves REST endpoints that read the latest snapshot for a fund

+---

 ## Tech Stack